swoogles/Laminar_TimePicker/README.md

     )
 }
 ```
 This will use AM/PM, 12 hour notation.
-If you prefer 24 hour notation, omit the AM/PM.
+If you prefer 24 hour notation, omit the AM/PM and that selector will not be
+shown.

 ```scala
 TimePicker("15:00")